Women in United States juries: JEB v. Alabama (1994)

 The Supreme Court case JEB v.
 Alabama involved a woman who was trying to get child support after her child's father abandoned them.
 The attorneys used peremptory strikes to eliminate all the male jurors.
 Following the precedent of Batson v.
 Kentucky, which banned peremptory strikes based on race, the Supreme Court also banned peremptory strikes based on gender.
 While previous court decisions relied on the Sixth Amendment and the idea of a jury being a fair cross-section of the community, JEB v.
 Alabama cited the Equal Protection Clause of the Fourteenth Amendment.

 Timeline

 The push for women's jury rights was largely fought for on a state-by-state basis, with each state facing its own unique challenges.

 Women's jury service today

 Today, women frequently serve on juries.
 In many states, specific exemptions are available for people involved in child care.
 For example, Illinois, Iowa, Kansas, Mississippi, Nebraska, Oklahoma, and Oregon allow exemptions to jury service for nursing mothers.

+Robert Burns argues that the decline of the jury trial has been and would be a setback for hard-earned enfranchisement of women and minorities.